-A new year will soon be here, and with it comes renewed resolution to make lasting changes.
+A new year is here, and with it comes renewed resolution to make lasting changes.
 If you could use some extra wiggle room in your budget, here are just a few ways to save money throughout the year.
 Each penny, quarter and dollar helps.
-(Especially with all the fiscal cliff speculation!)
 You may already do some of these things, but hopefully at least a few of these ideas will spark some fresh inspiration for you.

 1. Create a Written Budget